Smart grids – creating a greener future

 Across various markets, including Europe, smart metering is already relatively mature and currently rolled out.
 A smart grid consists of connected sensors which collect and transmit data.

 We’ve been providing utilities companies with smart grid connectivity using wireless technologies for more than a decade.
+Find more information about our IoT solutions for utilities.
 In a recent strategic project that got underway during Q4 2020, a leading Scandinavian energy supplier has selected Ningo Sanxing Smart Electric and Telenor Connexion to connect around 1 million smart meters.
 Read more in our customer case Ningbo Sanxing Smart Electric: Connecting around 1 million smart meters in the Nordics.

 The role of megabytes and megawatts